cog/Games-Cards-ShuffleTrack/README.md

 This module is in development stage still.
 In fact, it's still under specification.

-Many of the methods documented here haven't been implemented yet (nor has the module been uploaded to CPAN yet).
+Some of the methods documented here haven't been fully implemented yet (nor has the module been uploaded to CPAN yet).

 # SYNOPSIS